hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ~~~~~~~~~~
 {: title="Contents of dual_signature_algorithms extension"}

-SignatureScheme is a 2-octet value identifying a supported signature algorithm as defined in TLS SignatureScheme IANA registry. `first_signature_algorithms` and `second_signature_algorithms` list MUST NOT contain common elements.
-TLS endpoint observing such overlap between primary and secondary supported signature lists MUST terminate the connection with `illegal_parameter` alert.
+SignatureScheme is a 2-octet value identifying a supported signature algorithm as defined in TLS SignatureScheme IANA registry.

 The `dual_signature_algorithms` extension MAY contain common elements with `signature_algorithms` if the peer wishes to advertize that it will accept a certain algorithm either standalone or as part of a dual signature.
 Listing an algorithm in `signature_algorithms` does not imply that it would be acceptable as part of a dual signature unless that algorithm also appears in one of the lists in `dual_signature_algorithms`.
 See {{sec-policy-examples}} for examples of cryptographic policies, and how to set `signature_algorithms` and `dual_signature_algorithms` to implement those policies.

 When parsing `DualSignatureSchemeList`, implementations MUST NOT make assumptions about which sub-list a given algorithm will appear in.
 For example, an implementation MUST NOT assume that PQ algorithms will appear in the first list and PQ in the second.
 As a test, if a TLS handshake containing a `DualSignatureSchemeList` succeeds, then an equivalent TLS handshake containing an equivalent `DualSignatureSchemeList` but with the first and second lists swapped MUST also succeed.
 However, it is not required that these two test cases result in the same selected signature algorithm and certificate.
 See {{appdx-config}} for a suggested configuration mechanism for selecting a preferred pair of algorithms.

 ### Use in Handshake and Exported Authenticator Messages